cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

 .. note::

    Dependencies in the *Hypermodern Python Cookiecutter* are managed by `Dependabot <Dependabot integration_>`__.
-   When a new version of a dependency becomes available, Dependabot will update the ``pyproject.toml`` and ``poetry.lock`` files and submit a pull request.
+   When newer versions of dependencies become available, Dependabot updates the ``pyproject.toml`` and ``poetry.lock`` files and submits a pull request.

 Version constraints